Are you or a loved one suffering from an on-the-job TBI, concussion or other head injury?

 Workers’ compensation only covers a portion of the total cost of a work-related injury.
 It doesn’t pay anything for the pain and suffering caused by your injury.
 In some cases, you may be able to file a lawsuit to recover pain and suffering and other losses not offered under current workers’ comp law.

-Whether your damages far outweigh what workers’ comp was able to provide or your claim was denied altogether, it’s time to consult with the head injury lawyers at the Atlanta, Georgia law firm of Gerber & Holder Law.
+Whether your damages far outweigh what workers’ comp was able to provide or your claim was denied altogether, it’s time to consult with the head injury lawyers at the Atlanta, Georgia law firm of Gerber & Holder Workers’ Compensation Attorneys.
 We have the experience you need and will advocate for you if you’ve suffered a head injury and can’t return to work.

 Like other types of work-related injuries, traumatic brain injury lawsuits must be filed within a certain period of time after the injury occured or was first discovered.
-This time period is known as the “statue of limitation,” and is two years for work-related head and brain injury cases.
+This time period is known as the “statute of limitations,” and is two years for work-related head and brain injury cases.